ChrisOrgan/ChrisOrgan.github.io/_pages/home.md

 </div>

-We build and apply evolutionary models (known as phylogenetic comparative methods) to understand data from genomics, biomedicine, ecology, and the fossil record.
-With this approach we can now, in the post-genome era, answer comprehensive questions about how genotypes and phenotypes evolve over geologic time.
-As evolutionary biologists, our research seizes this opportunity to study how major evolutionary transformations occur across broad levels of biological organization, from genes and genomes to morphology.
+We are broadly interested in the macroevolutionary patterns and process of genome biology, physiology, functional morphology, and ecology in a wide range of animals.
+Computational evolutionary modelling allows us to combine data from extant species with traits preserved in fossils to understand how these systems evolve.
+With this approach we can now, in the post-genome era, tackled new questions about how genotypes and phenotypes evolved across deep time.
+As evolutionary biologists, our research seizes this opportunity to study major evolutionary transformations across levels of biological organization, from genes and genomes to morphology and behavior.

 We are proud members of the [Department of Earth Sciences](https://www.montana.edu/earthsciences/) and are affiliated with the [Department of Microbiology & Cell Biology](https://www.montana.edu/mcb/) and the [Department of Paleontology at the Museum of the Rockies](https://museumoftherockies.org/research/paleontology/).